l3wk3m/luke-maycock-portraiture/README.md

 ### User Goals

-One of the user goals is to be able to book __________.
+One of the user goals is to be able seamlessly purchase portraiture services online.
 The user should also have a smooth experience with full CRUD (Create, Read, Update and Delete) accessibility to their bookings.
 The goal is also to view already created projects and to inspire the user.

 ### Site Owner Goals

-The site owner goal is to facilitate the frictionless booking of studio spaces for local artists.
+The site owner goal is to facilitate the frictionless purchase of portrait art services for the customer, with robust technologies in place to complete the processing of an order should something go wrong during the process.

 ### User Stories

 For the project, four different Epics were created.
 To them, a total of 13 user stories were created.
-To view all user stories, they are viewable at the [Projects board]().
+To view all user stories, they are viewable at the [Projects board](https://github.com/users/l3wk3m/projects/3).
 All user stories were assigned one of the following classes; Must have, Should have, Could have or Won't have.

-The following user stories were completed within the first release of Studio Booker.
+The following user stories were completed within the first release of Luke Maycock Portraiture.

 #### Epic 1 - User account creation process